-VAT registration is only compulsory once the turnover of your company exceeds the current government threshold (currently £70,000 for 2010/2011) for any rolling 12 month period.
+VAT registration is only compulsory once the turnover of your company exceeds the current government threshold (£79,000 for 2012/2013) for any rolling 12 month period.

 You can voluntarily register for VAT before you reach this threshold, however.
 There are pluses and negatives involved in becoming VAT registered.
 If you can’t envisage your company ever exceeding the threshold, you may prefer not to register which will make your accounting processes much simpler.
 But be aware that if you should exceed the threshold and fail to register, you will face financial penalties.

 Companies that do register, however, are able to claim back the VAT paid on start-up expenses, and they may find that being registered helps them forge stronger relationships with other companies; many companies prefer to deal with VAT registered organisations.

 If you decide to become VAT registered, you should complete a VAT1 form, obtainable from HM Revenue and Customs.
 There is no cost for registering.
 If you are registering on a voluntary basis, you may be required to prove your intent to trade by supplying the Inland Revenue with invoices that have been paid by your company.

 We need your help.
 We want to maintain this site for the 20,000 people who use it each month, but the technology it is built on needs serious updating.
 If you use the site please support us with a £3 donation, or whatever you feel able to give, so we can develop it and keep it a free and valuable resource for people who make and love theatre.

 You can also give to us without costing you a penny by signing up to Easy Fundraising, so when you shop online from over 2500 retailers Theatre Bristol will receive a donation.